 Investors in dividend-paying stocks usually count on dividends as part of their passive income strategy.
 As a result, dividend-paying stocks are often shares in more mature companies with well-established businesses that can make regular cash payments to their shareholders without disrupting company operations.
 These companies are usually large market capitalization companies and are considered lower-risk investments.

-The dividend yield is a popular metric because it normalizes dividends across many companies, offering an easy comparison method.
-Comparability gives investors the ability to rank potential investments quickly.
+A stock's dividend yield is a popular metric because it normalizes dividends across many companies, offering an easy comparison method.
+Comparability allows investors to rank potential investments quickly.
 As a result, dividend yield is popular among investors, online brokers, and stock analysts.

 7 High Yielding Dividend Stocks